The Age of Motivation Marketplaces

 It may seem on the surface that all that is needed are the right incentives. eBay created an infrastructure which easily allowed buyers and sellers to transact and left great sellers to the top of the pile with an internal rating system.
 Amazon’s infrastructure was so good and so convenient that it saved people both time and money, and therefore was a no-brainer for both sides of the marketplace.

 But creating a marketplace is not just about creating the right incentives.
 It is about honing in on the desired actions of every actor in the marketplace and ensuring the appropriate meaningful choices are triggered at the right moments to inspire action from those actors.
 The design of these motivational marketplaces, if done really well, will even account for our hypocrite brain.
+Product gamification really can produce loyalty.

 The Octalysis Group has helped 100s of companies think carefully about how to craft their incentives and core activity loops, each of which is participating in the global marketplace in one way or another.
 Some are startups seeking to attract waves of new customers.
 Others are established incumbent conglomerates or government actors.
 We have truly enjoyed helping these entities think about how human-focused design and gamification might influence their approach and help them win in their ecosystem.